eheywood/eheywood/README.md

 - 👋 Hiya, I’m Ellie Heywood!
 - 🎓 I am studying a BSc degree in Computer Science at the University of Southampton.
-- 🌱 Right now I am learning Java, and I am teaching myself C.
+- 🌱 Right now I am learning Haskell, and I am teaching myself C.
 - ✨ I am soon to be working on a project in C.
 - 💬 Languages: python, java
 - 💞️ Pronouns: she/her